aprettyloner/Object-Detection-on-Thermal-Images/README.md

 #### Instructions

-- Must have NVIDIA GPUs with CUDA X installed.
+- Must have NVIDIA GPUs with Turing Architecture, Ubuntu and CUDA X installed if you want to reproduce results.

 - Add the data provided by FLIR to a folder path called ```/coco/FLIR_Dataset```.